Violation of the "information-disturbance relationship" in finite-time quantum measurements: Acknowledgements

 \section{Acknowledgements}

 This research was undertaken on the NCI National Facility in Canberra, Australia, which is supported by the Australian Commonwealth Government.
 The author gratefully acknowledges the support of the Julian Schwinger Foundation Grant, JSF-12-06-0000.
-The author would like to thank R. Jansi and I. K. Oh for useful discussions.
+The author would like to thank the anonymous referees for helpful comments.